da-eto/da-eto.github.io/_drafts/rust-means-never-having-to-close-a-socket.md

 }
 ```

-If you look at this, you can immediately see a problem. the `hello` function is
+If you look at this, you can immediately see a problem.
+The `hello` function is
 trying to return a borrowed `&str`, but the hello function owns the original
 `Person` that contains the bytes.
 As soon as `hello` returns, the `Person` no
 longer exists, so the borrowed contents (the slice) point at an invalid